archishmanchatterjee98-cell/1-Ollama_Chatbot/README.md

 Prerequisites
 Before running this application, ensure the following:

-Python 3.8+ is installed on your machine.
+1. Python 3.8+ is installed on your machine.

-Install required packages via pip:
+2. Install required packages via pip or uv also for faster execution: pip install -r requirements.txt

-bash
-Copy
-Edit
-pip install streamlit langchain langchain-community python-dotenv Ollama must be installed and running locally
+3. Ollama must be installed and running locally
 Refer to https://ollama.com for installation instructions.

-Models like llama2, gemma2, or mistral should be available locally in Ollama.
+4. Models like llama2, gemma2, or mistral should be available locally in Ollama.
   You can pull them using:

-bash
-Copy
-Edit
   ollama pull llama2
   ollama pull gemma2
   ollama pull mistral
-.env file (optional but recommended):
-You may create a .env file in the root directory to manage environment variables (e.g., for future enhancements like API keys or configuration).
+5. .env file (optional but recommended): You may create a .env file in the root directory to manage environment variables (e.g., for future enhancements like API keys or configuration).